 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-PL5 does not offer wifi capability.
+In contrast, the E-PL5 does not provide wifi capability.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL5 was succeeded by the Olympus E-PL6.
+Both the E-PL5 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The E-PL5 was replaced by the Olympus E-PL6, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus E-PL5 better than the Sony A6500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus PEN E-PL5:

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (111x64mm vs 120x67mm) and thus needs less room in the bag.